Great generals are scarce; there are few Morgans.

 Tarleton’s Legion ceased to exist.
 He lost 110 killed, 120 wounded (many left on the battlefield) and 830 captured including two field-pieces and 1,000 stand of arms.
 Their loss was nearly equal to the number of American forces engaged.
 Only 270 would escape, Tarleton among them after a furious single exchange of swords with Lt.
 Colonel Washington.
 The American loss was astonishing in that only 12 were killed and sixty-one wounded.
 It was a crippling blow to Cornwallis, for within six months, he had lost nearly two thirds of his force in two devastating actions.
 But more so, Cowpens deprived him of most of Tarleton’s legion and all of his most effective veteran force – his light infantry.
 The only road by which Morgan could rejoin Greene lay northward across the fords of the Catawba, and Cornwallis was nearer than himself to these fords.
 By skillful maneuvers, Morgan reached the river first and crossed it, keeping his force whole to return to Greene in North Carolina.

 For his actions at Cowpens, the Virginia legislature granted Morgan land and an estate that had been abandoned by a Tory.
 But by the time Morgan reached Greene in North Carolina, he was in tremendous pain.
-The damp chill of a winter campaign had aggravated his rheumatism to the point that he was obliged to quit and on February 10, 1781, he once more returned to his Virginia farm.
+The damp chill of a winter campaign had aggravated his rheumatism to the point that he was obliged to quit.
+On February 10, 1781, he once more returned to his Virginia farm.
 By June, he had sufficiently recovered to return to active duty and commanded the troops that suppressed Claypool’s Loyalist insurrection in the Shenandoah Valley.
 He then reported to Lafayette at his headquarters near Jamestown on July 7th, and was put in command of all the light troops and cavalry in the young general’s army.
-He, along with General Anthony Wayne, pursued Tarleton throughout Virginia, but before the campaign was completed, by August, he was once more attacked so severely with pain that he had to quit and go home.
+He, along with General Anthony Wayne, pursued Tarleton throughout Virginia, but before the campaign was completed, by August, Morgan was once more attacked so severely with pain that he had to quit for good and go home.

 After the War

-For the next thirteen years, Daniel Morgan led a quiet life upon his estate.
-He became wealthy and entertained many eminent guests.
-It was reported that in spite of the defects of his early education, he proved instructive and charming.
-In 1782, he built another house which he named ‘Saratoga’.
-Though Abagail was instrumental in persuading Morgan to be more pious and curtail his earlier roughness, he was still a womanizer, fathering another illegitimate son, Willoughby Morgan in 1785 about whom he never spoke.
-On March 25, 1790, Morgan finally received a gold medal that had been struck by Congress in recognition of his victory at Cowpens.
-In 1794, he returned to active duty as Major General, leading an army of militia against protesters in western Pennsylvania.
-He and his men never saw action during the ‘Whiskey Rebellion’; their mere presence quickly put an end to the short-lived revolt.
+On March 25, 1790, Morgan finally received a gold medal struck by Congress in recognition of his victory at Cowpens.
+In 1794, he returned to active duty as a Major General, leading an army of militia against protesters in western Pennsylvania.
+He and his men never saw action during the ‘Whiskey Rebellion’; but their mere presence helped to quickly put an end to the short-lived revolt.
 In 1795, he failed in his bid to Congress.
 Two years later he tried again and was successful, winning a term in the House or Representatives on the Federalist ticket.
 He was too ill to run for reelection in 1799 and once more returned home.
 This time for good.

 Death and Legacy